gimlet-io/gimlet-documentation/src/pages/blog/onechart-introduction.md

 authorAvatar: /geri.png
 ---

 Sometimes it feels like Kubernetes can only be mentioned sitting next to a campfire, sharing scary stories.
-It undermines the bottomline of every debate about Kubernetes that it’s as complex as the user makes it.
+It undermines the bottomline of every debate about Kubernetes, but you should know: Kubernetes is as complex as the user makes it.
+And the Kubernetes eco-system feeds on complexity.

 As a result of this phenomenon, beginners are hesitant to do anything with Kubernetes.
-But in reality, there are tools that can help engineers of all expertise get onboarded with it.
-One of those abstractions is Helm.
+But in reality, there are tools that can help engineers of all expertise to get onboarded with it.
+One of those tools is Helm.

 ## What is Helm?